LGBTQ+ Alum Network Volunteers

 Bobby Zipp '18

 When I first arrived at Swarthmore in the fall of 2014, one of the things I was looking forward to the most was being a part of a community where I felt I could express my queer identity without fear of judgement.
 I studied English Literature, Political Science, and Educational Studies and participated in the Honors program, which was equal parts delightful and daunting.
 Outside of class, I worked in the call center for the Office of Advancement and as a student worker in Admissions, and spent time as a member of the Phoenix newspaper and in the Student Government Organization.
-After Swarthmore, I lived in Thessaloniki, Greece for a year and now reside in San Jose, California, where I'm a graduate student in computer science and work as a full-time fundraiser for a local university.
+After Swarthmore, I lived in Thessaloniki, Greece for a year, spent the pandemic in San Jose, California, and now live in Brooklyn, NY.